bangprovn/pocketbase-markdown/README.md

 > [!WARNING]
 > Please keep in mind that PocketBase is still under active development
 > and therefore full backward compatibility is not guaranteed before reaching v1.0.0.
+> This fork will be maintained until Pocketbase decide to add Markdown field + editor to the mainstream

 ## API SDK clients